XiaoTaoWang/HiCPeaks/README.rst

   near the diagonal (<2Mb), HICCUPS is able to generalize itself to any genomic distance in theory.
 Here, *pyHICCUPS* keeps all main concepts of the original algorithm except for these points which may be fixed in the near future:

-  1. *pyHICCUPS* doesn't implement additional filtering of peak pixels based on local enrichment thresholds.
-  2. *pyHICCUPS* doesn't cluster original nearby peak pixels into a single peak call.
+  1. *pyHICCUPS* excludes vertical and horizontal backgrounds from its calculation.
-  3. I haven't implemented the function to combine peak annotations at different resolutions.
+  2. *pyHICCUPS* cannot combine peak annotations at different resolutions automatically.
-  4. Due to computational complexity, you should still limit the genomic distance of 2 loci to some degree (5Mb/10Mb).
+  3. Due to computational complexity, you should still limit the genomic distance of 2 loci to some degree (5Mb/10Mb).

   Although these differences, peaks returned by *pyHICCUPS* are quite consistent with our visual inspection, and generally follow the typical loop interaction patterns.